Roger Martínez: Club América

 In June 2018, he was confirmed as a new player for Club América in the First Division of Mexico for 8,500,000 euros.
-He debuted on July 22 scoring the goal for his team in a 2–1 loss at Club Necaxa.
-His first goal of 2019 was on February 2 from a penalty kick in a 2–0 victory over Querétaro FC.
-He scored a brace on February 5 in a 3–1 win over Club Necaxa, coming out as the star of the match for the Mexico Cup, he came back and scored a brace for the Cup on February 26 in a 5–2 win over CF Pachuca.
-On May 9, for the first leg quarterfinals, he scored a double in a 3–1 victory over Cruz Azul.
-His first goal of the season marks July 21 in a 4–2 victory over CF Monterrey.
-On October 29, he scored the winning goal by the minimum as visitors against Atlético San Luis.
+He debuted on 22 July, scoring the goal for his team in a 2–1 loss at Club Necaxa.
+His first goal of 2019 was on 2 February from a penalty kick in a 2–0 victory over Querétaro FC.
+He scored a brace on 5 February in a 3–1 win over Club Necaxa, coming out as the star of the match for the Mexico Cup, he came back and scored a brace for the Cup on 26 February in a 5–2 win over CF Pachuca.
+On 9 May, for the first leg quarterfinals, he scored a double in a 3–1 victory over Cruz Azul.
+His first goal of the season marks 21 July in a 4–2 victory over CF Monterrey.
+On 29 October he scored the winning goal by the minimum as visitors against Atlético San Luis.
+On 1 July 2023, Martínez became a free agent.

+Late Career

+In July 2023, Martínez returned to Racing Club in Argentina, where he spent 18 months before transferring to Saudi Arabian side Al-Taawoun in January 2025.

 International career

 Youth

 He was called up to the Colombia under-23 team.
 Roger played in the international playoff against the United States, in order to return to an Olympic event.
-The first leg was on March 25, 2016 in Barranquilla, ended 1–1 and had no minutes.
-On March 29, in the second leg, Colombia defeated the United States 1–2 in Houston, Roger scored both goals and was the figure, giving Colombia the classification to the 2016 Olympic Games.
+The first leg was on 25 March 2016 in Barranquilla, ended 1–1 and had no minutes.
+On 29 March, in the second leg, Colombia defeated the United States 1–2 in Houston, Roger scored both goals and was the figure, giving Colombia the classification to the 2016 Olympic Games.
 However, coach Carlos 'Piscis' Restrepo did not take him into account for the 2016 Rio Olympics tournament.

 Senior

 Martínez was included in coach José Pekerman's squad for the Copa América Centenario.
 He made his debut with Colombia on 29 May 2016 in a friendly match against Haiti, scoring Colombia's third goal in their 3–1 win.

 On 30 May 2019, he would be selected in the final list of 23 players who played the 2019 Copa América in Brazil.
-On June 9, he would attend for the final 3–0 win over Peru in a friendly match played in Lima.
-On June 15, he scored the first in the 2–0 victory over Argentina for the first date of the Copa América 2019.
-On September 2, 2021, he scored in Colombia's 1–1 draw with Bolivia for the Qualifiers against Qatar 2022.
+On 9 June he would attend for the final 3–0 win over Peru in a friendly match played in Lima.
+On 15 June he scored the first in the 2–0 victory over Argentina for the first date of the Copa América 2019.
+On 2 September 2021 he scored in Colombia's 1–1 draw with Bolivia for the Qualifiers against Qatar 2022.